 Joints with pure kief are hard to roll and they can burn incredibly fast.
 As a result, most kief enthusiasts recommend sprinkling it on traditional weed before rolling a “J” and lighting up.

-Kief bowls burn better, but remember you’re smoking concentrated pot, so pack your bowl accordingly as a small kief hit can go a long way.
+Kief bowls burn better, but remember you’re smoking concentrated marijuana, so pack your bowl accordingly as a small kief hit can go a long way.
 It can also be used to make cannabutter and other marijuana edibles.
-As a general rule, if a recipe calls for 1 cup of pot you can probably substitute 1/4 cup of kief and achieve the same dosage levels.
+As a general rule, if a recipe calls for 1 cup of cannabis you can probably substitute 1/4 cup of kief and achieve the same dosage levels.

 Lightly heating the kief while applying pressure is just a slightly more involved process, making for a hash product with a better shelf life.
 Other methods include using solvents like ice water, butane, or ethanol, which strip further levels of plant material.